srimarrivada/Hive-Windows-Files/README.md

 Some `.cmd` files from the above Github link are not working properly, so I modified them into working condition.
 Additionally, I added `schematool.cmd`, `metatool.cmd`, `version.cmd` and other `.cmd` files.

-You can just download these files, copy under the exact folder structure in HIVE_HOME directory and start running.
+You can just download these files, copy to the exact folder structure in HIVE_HOME directory and start running.